Grate-Oracle-Lewot/GrateCrystal/README.md

   - Thursday: Morty and Erika
   - Friday: Chuck and Janine
   - Saturday: Jasmine and Sabrina
-  - Sunday: Pryce and Blaine, and Blue can be rematched if you've spoken to Mr. Fuji in the Route 22 house on that day
+  - Sunday: Pryce and Blaine, and Blue can be rematched if you've spoken to Mr. Fuji in the Route 22 house on that day (or anytime after you've beaten Red)
   - If you've beaten Red in Mt.
 Silver, he can be rematched here any day, now without the credits, and additionally the Gym Guide will give out infinite free Rare Candies

 ## Miscellaneous